-Although the causes behind diastasis recti can be multi-factorial and diverse, they all boil down to a gap and more importantly, a lack of tension in the linea alba.
-Resolving any diastasis, or the symptoms associated with it, occurs when normal tension is restored to the linea alba.
-This means not too much and not too little.
+Although the causes behind diastasis recti can be multi-factorial and diverse, they all boil down to whether the tension in the linea alba matches the task at hand.
+Resolving any diastasis, or the symptoms associated with it, occurs when there is neither too much tension nor too little.

 We create this tension through the function of the 6 abdominal muscles that attach to it.
 These are the external obliques, the internal obliques, and the transverse abdominals.
 Each of these has a left and right muscle that can function independently of the corresponding muscle on the other side.

 It would be convenient if we could just do exercises for each of these muscles.
 Unfortunately, there are lots of life experiences, compensations, and other muscle groups that affect the function of these 6 abdominals.
 And often, we have to solve these issues before we can restore function to the abs.